Softcatala/whisper-ctranslate2/README.md

 Batched inference transcribes each segment in-dependently which can provide an additional 2x-4x speed increase:

     whisper-ctranslate2 inaguracio2011.mp3 --batched True

+You can additionally use the --batch_size to specify the maximum number of parallel requests to model for decoding.

-Batched inference uses Voice Activity Detection (VAD) filter.
+Batched inference uses Voice Activity Detection (VAD) filter and ignores the following paramters: compression_ratio_threshold, logprob_threshold, no_speech_threshold, condition_on_previous_text, prompt_reset_on_temperature, prefix, hallucination_silence_threshold.

 ## Quantization